ABI-Software/ABIBook/PMR/PMR-exposing-cellml.rst

 .. note:: In order to create an exposure of a workspace, the workspace must be *published*.
 You will  need to submit your workspace for publication and await review.
 It is not possible to create exposures in private workspaces.

 In this example I will use a :term:`fork` of the the Beeler Reuter 1977 workspace.
 Creating a *fork* of a workspace creates a *clone* of that workspace that you own, and can push changes to.
-You can *fork* any publicly available workspace in the Physiome model repository.
+You can *fork* any publicly available workspace in the Physiome Model Repository.
 For more information on this feature of PMR, refer to the information on features or collaboration, or see the :ref:`relevant section of the tutorial <tut1forkingaworkspace>`.

 At this point you will need to submit the workspace for publication, using the *state:* menu at the top right of the workspace view page.